polaris108/TruBudget/blockchain/README.md

 ## Lifecycle

-As described before: The Trubudget Blockchain is created one by a master, which then grants slaves access on demand.
+As described before: The Trubudget Blockchain is created by a master, then grants slaves access on demand.

 1. Start Master-Node of Trubudget Blockchain (Master sets chain configurations for network and has admit privileges)
 1. Start API (Master-API)